KennethTL/alx-pre_course/0x01-git/README.md

-This is a README file for the 0x01-git directory.
+This is an updated README file for the 0x01-git directory.